-Oftentimes the simplest way to provide a

-bicycle accommodation on roadways is to stripe a bike lane, wide travel lane, or sharrow during a repaving and restriping project.
+Oftentimes the simplest way to provide a bicycle accommodation on roadways is to stripe a bike lane, wide travel lane, or sharrow during a repaving and restriping project.
 The City of Roanoke has accomplished many bicycle facilities using this method, and Roanoke County has initiated the practice as well such as the recent repaving of Brambleton Avenue which now includes bike lanes north of Route 419.

 Arterial streets often present challenges to accommodating bicyclists due to more travel lanes, more vehicles, and higher speeds.
-Route 419 shown in Figure 4-13 is one such example where bicycle accommodations are desired but how to provide safe, continuous, and costefficient accommodations is a challenge.
+Route 419 shown in the photo is one such example where bicycle accommodations are desired but how to provide safe, continuous, and cost-efficient accommodations is a challenge.
+The Roanoke Valley Transportation Organization (RVTPO) Regional Interactive Bicycle Map provides information on the region's biking infrastructure and related biking resources to facilitate biking as an efficient, safe, economical, healthy, and environmentally responsible means of transportation.